Here is a breakdown of major shareholders in Western Midstream Partners LP (NYSE: WES)

 Sponsored

-The stock witnessed a -5.32% loss in the last 1 month and extending the period to 3 months gives it a -4.49%, and is 1.44% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.28% over the week and 3.37% over the month.
+The stock witnessed a -6.17% loss in the last 1 month and extending the period to 3 months gives it a -1.39%, and is -3.66% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.04% over the week and 3.25% over the month.

 Western Midstream Partners LP (WES) Analyst Forecasts